Bank Reconciliation

 This view identifies GL Accounts that have not had any transactional activity recorded against them from the "Dormant Since" date you supply.

-You can review the transaction history of these accounts and decide whether or not to take action on Xavier's suggestion.
+You can review the transaction history of these accounts and decide whether or not to take action on Precision's suggestion.
 The idea is to help you identify old account codes that could be cleaned up, either through archiving or deleting, for better reporting.

-For each account found, you can follow the link to Xero's Chart of Accounts to archive or delete the account, or you can dismiss it.
+For each account suggested by Precision, you can either archive it, or dismiss it.
+Archiving the suggestion makes the appropriate change in your GL.
 Dismissing the suggestion will hide it from the "Suggested" list, but you can always undo this from the "Dismissed" list if you want it back.